Karen Snow

 Karen Snow is an American poet.
-Her work has appeared in the Beloit Poetry Journal, Chowder Review, Montserrat Review, Heartland, Michigan Quarterly Review, Lake Superior Review, ANON, Prairie Schooner, North American Review.
+Her work has appeared in the Beloit Poetry Journal, Chowder Review, Montserrat Review, Heartland, Michigan Quarterly Review, Lake Superior Review, ANON, Prairie Schooner, and the North American Review.
 Karen Snow is a pseudonym.

 Awards and honours

-In 1978, Snow received the Walt Whitman Award, for her book Wonders.
+In 1978, Snow received the Walt Whitman Award for her book Wonders.
 This prize was awarded annually to a poet who had not previously published poetry in a book.
 Snow was 54 at the time of the award.